Clique-Stable Set separation in perfect graphs with no balanced skew-partitions: Definitions

 \section{Definitions}

 We first need to introduce trigraphs: this is a generalization of graphs where a new kind of adjacency between vertices is defined: the \emph{semi-adjacency}.
-The intuitive meaning of a pair of semi-adjacent vertices, also called a \emph{switchable pair}, is that in some situation, the vertices are considered as adjacent, and in some other situations, they are considered as non-adjacent.
+The intuitive meaning of a pair of semi-adjacent vertices, also called a \emph{switchable pair}, is that in some situations, the vertices are considered as adjacent, and in some other situations, they are considered as non-adjacent.
 This implies to be very careful about terminology, for example in a trigraph two vertices are said \emph{adjacent} if there is a ``real" edge between them but also if they are semi-adjacent.
 What if we want to speak about ``really adjacent" vertices, in the old-fashioned way?
 The dedicated terminology is \emph{strongly adjacent}, adapted to \emph{strong neighborhood}, \emph{strong clique} and so on.

-Because of this, we need to redefine all the usual notions on graphs to adapt them on trigraphs.
-Reading the following definitions is quite tedious, however giving such definitions seems mandatory for the accuracy of the results.
-That is why we provide below some intuition and unformal definitions for the most important concepts used in the rest of the article.
+Because of this, we need to redefine all the usual notions on graphs to adapt them on trigraphs, which we do in the the next subsection.
+For example, a trigraph is not Berge if we can turn each switchable pair into a strong edge or a strong antiedge in such a way that the resulting graph has an odd hole or an odd antihole.
+Moreover, the trigraphs we are interested in come from decomposing Berge graphs along 2-joins.

-The set of switchable pairs of $T$ is denoted by $\sigma(T)$.
-The \emph{complement} of a trigraph is naturally obtained by exchanging strong adjacency with strong antiadjacency, and keeping semi-adjacency as it is A trigraph has a \emph{hole} (resp. an \emph{antihole}, a \emph{path}) if the switchable pairs can be turned into edges or non-edges (each independently) so that the resulting graph has a hole (resp. antihole, path).
-A trigraph is \emph{Berge} if and only if it has no odd hole and no odd antihole.
-Trigraphs obtained from $T$ by turning some switchable pairs into strong edges or strong antiedges are called \emph{semi-realizations} of $T$.
-If there is no switchable pair left, it is called a \emph{realization} of $T$, and if all switchable pairs are turned into strong edges, it is called the \emph{full realization} of $T$.

-The trigraphs we are interested in come from decomposing Berge graphs along 2-joins.
 As we will see in the next section, this leads to the appearance of only few switchable pairs, or at least distant switchable pairs.
-This property is useful both for decomposing trigraphs and for proving the CS-Separation in basic classes, so we work in the following on a restricted class of Berge trigraphs, which we denote $\mathcal{F}$.
+This property is useful both for decomposing trigraphs and for proving the CS-separation in basic classes, so we work in the following on a restricted class of Berge trigraphs, which we denote $\mathcal{F}$.
 In a nutshell\footnote{The exact definition is in fact much more precise.}, it is the class of Berge trigraphs whose \emph{switchable components} (connected components of the graph obtained by keeping only switchable pairs) are paths of length at most 2.

 Let us now give formal definitions.